CENTER FOR CANCER DISPARITIES RESEARCH

-The Institute of Gerontology at California State University, Fullerton is dedicated to the advancement of successful aging practices through research, education, and community service.
-Programs and projects developed and sponsored by the Institute, or affiliated with the Institute, promote successful aging within the broad parameters of mind and body wellness and through the implementation of appropriate public policies.
+The Center for Successful aging at California State University, Fullerton is dedicated to the promotion of health and vitality through educational, research, and service activiites.
+Programs and projects developed and sponsored by the Center, or affiliated with the Center, promote successful aging within the broad parameters of mind and body wellness and through the implementation of appropriate public policies.

 Partnership for Cancer Health Disparities Research